fkeenv/karaoke-queueing-app/README.md

-# Movie Request App
+# Karaoke Queueing Application

-A web application built with Laravel and Nuxt.js that allows users to request movies.
+A web application built with Laravel and Nuxt.js that allows users to request songs like karaoke.

-## Features

-- Users can browse a catalog of movies.
-- Users can search for movies by title, genre, or actor.
-- Users can submit movie requests.
-- Admins can manage movie requests and mark them as fulfilled.

 ## Technologies Used